gustavoaragon/hack-pack/README.md

 #### 3) Activation

 You then need to engage throughout the entire event.

-Checking in with each team every two to three hours.
+Check-in with each team every two to three hours.